PhoenixDigitalFX/DNEG-ML-Template/README.md

 the corresponding Component object when the system is being initialized from config.
 - The class implemented in {ComponentName}_component.py is called {ComponentName} and inherits from the base component for the Component type (i.e. a new Network's class would inherit from BASE_Network).
+- The namespace of the Component and ComponentConfig class is simplified to make importing them easier.
+This is done by importing the 2 classes in the Component package's \_\_init\_\_.py with relative imports (i.e. from .{ComponentName}_config import {ComponentName}Config; from {ComponentName}_component import {ComponentName}).
+This allows the classes to be imported elsewhere using: from {ComponentLocation}.{ComponentName} import {ComponentName}, {ComponentName}Config
 - The Component always takes its corresponding ComponentConfig as input to its constructor.
+In the Component class, import its ComponentConfig directly using a relative import (from .{ComponentName}_config import {ComponentName}Config) so that it doesn't trigger the imports from the Component's \_\_init\_\_.py, which would cause a circular reference and crash.
 - It is possible for a Component to be a sub-class of another Component, just inherit from the parent Component's object and Config class instead of the base class.
 - It is also possible to define new base Component types.
 This requires the component_group function to be defined in